 Myth 5: SmartPDF and eSignatures = Digital Transformation

 There is no argument that a smart PDF that can be completed digitally on a computer screen is much better than a paper document.
 But let’s be honest – it is not enough.
-Anyone who has ever tried to fill-in a PDF form on a mobile can attest to the fact that the usability of a smart PDF is not all that great.
+Anyone who has ever tried to fill in a PDF form on mobile can attest that the usability of a smart PDF is not all that great.

 The digital experience that your customers expect involves so much more than simply converting paper documents into a digital format.